Water skiing can be a tremendous amount of fun, but going at the right speed is essential in order to create a smooth, engaging ride.

 In general, you can tow an average skier at anywhere between 26 and 36 miles per hour.

-For very inexperienced skiers who are quite lightweight, especially children, as slow as 12 to 24 miles per hour may be appropriate.
+For very inexperienced skiers or novice skiers who are quite lightweight, especially children, a max speed as low as 12 to 24 miles per hour may be appropriate.

-On the other hand, if you are involved in competitive ski racing, speeds as high as 130 miles per hour may be suitable.
+On the other hand, if you are involved in competitive high speed water skiing, a maximum speed as high as 130 miles per hour may be suitable.

 For trick skiers who want the most wake, much slower speeds, as slow as 11 to 21 miles per hour, may be appropriate.

-As a child’s skill level increases, skiing speed should also increase, but because children weigh so much less than an adult, they should never be towed at adult speeds.
+As a beginner’s skill level increases, waterskiing speed should also increase, but because children weigh so much less than an adult, they should never be towed at adult speeds.

 As a rule, the slower the speed, the larger the skis.
 Larger skis provide additional stability and maintain buoyancy, which is important at lower speeds.